 If you’re always bailing out a kid who does these things, you’re enabling your child.
 But you can empower him or her instead.
 Here are 6 simple ways.

 1. Don’t help him until he does the last thing you told him to do.

 Don’t offer to solve a teen’s current problem if he’s not willing to follow the advice you gave him about his last problem.
 To do so is to enable your kid.
 For example, when my son was a freshman in college, he asked me if he should take out a loan to pay for some additional expenses, and I advised against it.
 But he took out a loan anyway, went into debt, and then asked if I would cosign for him to get another loan to pay off the first debt.
 I think you can predict my answer.

 2. Stop trying to push a rope.

-Meaning, most of your time should be spent talking to them about how to apply the solution, not convincing them about the solution itself.
-Any discussion beyond the application of the advice given is only futile persuasion on your part.
-For instance, my teenage daughter asked me to sit down and meet with a young man who wanted to date her.
-And after spending several hours with him, I told her, based on my experience in working with men, I wouldn’t advise her to date him at this time.
-My daughter had me spend more time justifying my opinion rather than accepting my wise counsel and listening to the best way to let him down easy.Just because you can rescue your teen, doesn’t necessarily mean you should.
+In other words, you should spend most of this time talking to your teens about how to apply the solution, not convincing them about the solution itself.
+Any discussion beyond the application of the advice given is futile persuasion on your part.
+My teenage daughter once asked me to sit down and meet with a young man who wanted to date her.
+And after spending several hours with him, based on my experiences working with men, I told her I wouldn’t advise her to date him at this time.
+My daughter had me spend more time justifying my opinion rather than accepting my wise counsel and listening to the best way to let him down easy.Just because you can rescue your teen doesn’t necessarily mean you should.

-In other words, if your teen knows better, but doesn’t do better, then it’s better for you to say, “You don’t need my intervention, you just need to do the right thing.”
+In other words, if your teen knows better but doesn’t do better, then it’s better for you to say, “You don’t need my intervention—you just need to do the right thing.”
 This can be called tough love.
-Just because you can rescue your teen, doesn’t necessarily mean you should.
-Sometimes we have to allow them to live and suffer with the consequences of their choices, even if hurts them.
+Just because you can rescue your teen doesn’t necessarily mean you should.
+Sometimes we have to allow our teens to live and suffer the consequences of their choices, even if hurts.

 Huddle up with your kids and ask, “When you are making a decision about something important, what do you think you should do first?”